GitLeeRepo/C_ProgrammingNotes/gnuDebuggerNotes.md

 * **wa varname** - (**watch**) - add a watch on varname
 * **wa $regname** - (**watch**) - add a watch on the specified register
 * **i wat** - (**info watch**) - display all watches
-* **awatch** - set a watchpoint for an expression.
+* **awatch** - set a watch point for an expression.
 The program will break when the expression is true.
 * **rwatch varname** - shows watch when varname is read.
 The program will break when the variable is read
 * **dis #** - (**disable**) - disable watch by number (use **i wat**) to get watch numbers.
 It is still in the list, but is disabled
 * **en #** - (**enable**) - enable disabled watch by number